Ross-Byrne/Data_API_Project/README.md

 The **Parks in Galway City** Dataset contains information about all of the public parks that can be found in Galway City.
 This could be a particularly useful dataset to hook into if creating an information application based on Galway City.
 Whether this API is used solely for the parks in Galway or as part of a larger application, accessing this information, including the location data, could be an integral part of an application.

 ## About The Parks In Galway City Dataset
 The dataset comes in the form of a .CSV file which I have converted  into JSON, making it easier to work with.
-The dataset has 14 columns with the following headings:
+The dataset currently, at the time of writing, has 29 entries.
+Each entry has 14 columns with the following headings:

 Heading | Discription
 ---------|-----------